Sayantan964/libraryManagementAssignment/README.md

 Service: Contains the business logic for book-related operations.
 It interacts with the DAO to access the database.

-DAO: Provides access to the database using Spring Data JPA.
+Repository: Provides access to the database using Spring Data JPA.
 It extends the JpaRepository interface to enable CRUD operations.

-Entities: Represents the entity (model) for a book.
+Entities/Model: Represents the entity (model) for a book.
 It is annotated with @Entity to indicate it's a JPA entity and corresponds to a database table.

 How to Run the Project 💨
 Ensure you have Java installed on your system.